namtoki/English/wordlist.md

 minority:                           In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 multiply:                           The number of cattle with the disease is multiplying at a rapid pace.
-nearby:                             The second bomb exploded in a nearby park shortly after the first one.
+nearby:                             The second bomb exploded in a nearby park shortly after the first one. nevertheless*:                      They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.
 nursing:                            He amused the elderly people in the nursing home with his card tricks.
+obviously:                          The criticism about this painting obviously varies from person to person.
+occasionally:                       My dog occasionally chews our slippers when he needs more affection.
-obviously:                          The criticism about this painting obviously varies from person to person. persuade*(convince):                The director persuaded the actress not to bring her bodyguard onto the film set.
+opposition:                         They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan. persuade*(convince):                The director persuaded the actress not to bring her bodyguard onto the film set.
 popularity:                         The rock group's popularity is beginning to fade.
 poster:                             His design was inspired by the posters of the famous artist. preach*:                            The minister preached about the need for love and cooperation between the races.
-regularly:                          I'm trying to convince my father to see a dentist regularly.
+regularly:                          I'm trying to convince my father to see a dentist regularly. remark*(state, mention):            The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 remarkable:                         Her remarkable talent for the piano amazed me.
 reputation:                         He cheated on the exam even though he had a reputation for honesty.
 resemble:                           The interior of this house resembles our old house. restore (fix, repair):              He restores antique furniture to make a living. retain*(keep):                      The actor still retains his youthful charm.
+scared:                             I was bitten by my neighbor's dog in the past and I'm still scared of the dogs.
 scatter:                            The youngsters scattered on the court when they began to play dodgeball.
+scold:                              The mother scolded her son for secretly eating his little sister's cake.
+secretly:                           The mother scolded her son for secretly eating his little sister's cake.
 seminar:                            I apologized for my unkind comments during the seminar.
 severe:                             This is a severe wound that will take several weeks to heal.
 shortly:                            The second bomb exploded in a nearby park shortly after the first one.
+significantly:                      This new material absorbs sweat significantly more quickly than our existing products.
+slipper:                            My dog occasionally chews our slippers when he needs more affection.
 smash:                              The block dropped by the crane smashed into pieces.
 starve:                             Some people almost starved in the disaster area because aid supplies were delayed.
+strongly:                           His wife strongly urged him to go to counseling to stop smoking.
 therapy:                            The doctor asserted the importance of the therapy.
 timely:                             He declined the timely offer of a job with his uncle's enterprise.
 tutor:                              He didn't hesitate to ask his new tutor out on a date after the first lesson.
 unkind:                             I apologized for my unkind comments during the seminar.
+urge:                               His wife strongly urged him to go to counseling to stop smoking.
 urgent:                             Passengers fastened their seat belts when they heard the urgent announcement.
 vanish:                             The detective tried to find the suspect, but he had vanished.
 vary:                               The criticism about this painting obviously varies from person to person.
+via:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 villager:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.
 weaken:                             Frankly, I think this investment has weakened the company.
-welfare:                            What kind of welfare system does your company offer? wilderness*:                        A campfire was glowing in the distant wilderness.
+welfare:                            What kind of welfare system does your company offer?
+whisper:                            They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan. wilderness*:                        A campfire was glowing in the distant wilderness.
+wink:                               We all believed that her amazing story was real until she winked at the end of it.
 yield:                              After the heavy rains, the harvest yielded only half the usual wheat crops.
 youngster:                          The youngsters scattered on the court when they began to play dodgeball.
 youthful:                           The actor still retains his youthful charm.